The Celtic Seaways 2021

 Be sure to be on the lookout for wildlife while we navigate around Islay and the Hebrides, where seals, otters, geese, waders and golden eagles amongst others, have their home.

 The pilgrimage island of Iona & the classic city of Oban

 The capital on the Scottish west coast is Oban.
-A picturesque Scottish harbor town called "The Gate of the Hebrides", Oban offers typical Scottish city life.
+Being a picturesque Scottish harbor town nicknamed "The Gate of the Hebrides", Oban offers typical Scottish city life.
 If you want more exercise, it is highly recommended to walk up to McCaig’s Tower, built in the 19th century.
 A monument that resembles the Colosseum of Rome.
-Whisky is of course present here: In Oban, clearly, they have ‘Oban’, a small town distillery with a big whisky production (open every day, including Sundays).
-A more historical visit could be the Oban War and Peace museum that has excellent displays depicting Oban over the years (not only during the war).
+Whisky is of course present here: In Oban, clearly, they have ‘Oban’, a small-town distillery with a big whisky production (open every day, including Sundays).
+A more historical visit could be the Oban War and Peace Museum that has excellent displays depicting Oban over the years (not only during the war).